Deer Pond Farm News & Visitor Information

 The Bird & Pollinator Display and Education Garden has been supported by a team of volunteers, including landscape architect Karen Cowperthwaite, who completed the concept design and University of Connecticut Master Gardeners Robert Fossity and Michelle MacKinnon.
 Bette McKenna, cooperative work experience intern from Naugatuck Valley Community College, assisted with maintenance over the summer and phase two planning.

 For the list of plants in the garden, click here

 Interested in volunteering to support this garden?
 Click here.

 Butterflies Enjoying the Grounds

 As the weather has warmed, we have enjoyed seeing and identifying 25 species of butterflies at Deer Pond Farm.
 With the recent addition of our pollinator garden and plans for more planting, we look forward to attracting more.
 Of the approximately 20,000 species of butterflies worldwide, there are 700+ in North America, and a little over 100 in Connecticut.
-Like birds, there are residents which spend the year in state and migrants like the well-known Monarch which visit.
+Like birds, there are residents which spend the year in state and migrants like the well-known Monarch which overwinters in Mexico and visits.

-Butterflies are cold blooded insects from the order Lepidoptera, meaning scaly winged, which also includes moths.
+Butterflies are insects from the order Lepidoptera, meaning scaly winged, which also includes moths.
 They go through complete metamorphosis and emerge as adults with thousands of miniature scales covering their wings.
 They are known for their often colorful wings, day time activity and club shaped antennae, all of which differentiate them from moths.